The Best 15 Workouts for People Who Hate Exercise

 Start a dance party

 If you’re a music lover, it’s time to get more than just your toes a-tappin’: “Fifty to 60 minutes on your feet while moving to the beat can burn up to 450 calories,” says Arnit Kobryniec, a certified personal trainer in South Florida.
-So crank up your favorite tunes—you can use headphones or create a party by using a Bluetooth speaker like the JBL Lifestyle Xtreme 2—and dance like nobody’s watching!
+So crank up your favorite tunes—you can use headphones or create a party by using a Bluetooth speaker like the JBL Lifestyle Xtreme 2—and dance like nobody’s watching.
+(Check out these dance-inspired workouts that don’t even feel like exercise.)

 You’ve been walking since you were about a year old, and it’s still the gold standard when it comes to movement: you don’t need any special equipment, you don’t need to be a top athlete, you don’t need to change into workout clothes, and you don’t need a gym.
 One thing that might help: “Using a Fitbit device creates a sense of accountability,” says celebrity trainer, nutritionist, and Fitbit ambassador Harley Pasternak.
 “Not only are you accountable to yourself as you see the step count slowly crawl up on your device, but with the Fitbit community.
 You can cheer each other on and challenge each other in a healthy way.”
 Other activities, like going dancing, hiking, or playing sports, contribute to your daily step goal as well.
 So how do you hit the magical 10,000 steps per day recommendation?
 Try these 6 sneaky ways to walk more steps every day.